Code-Institute-Submissions/HiddenGems/README.md

 - They will want this information presented to them in a straightforward manner.
 - They will want to look at the best-voted movies on the site, perhaps along with the newly added ones that they perhaps haven't seen on previous visits.
 - If this doesn't fulfil their need, they may look to browse the movies by genre, or search by name if perhaps they have something specific in mind.
 - The consumer could potentially also wish to vote to agree or disagree with a film that they may have seen here before.
-They will need to create an accout in order to meet site owner goals.
+They will need to create an account in order to meet site owner goals.

 ## Site Layout
 It was decided to go with a darker theme on this occasion.
 This was partly inspired by IMDBs dark format, where the bright movies stand out and the background doesn't detract from the viewing experience.

 The site uses Flask's template model, where the base.html holds the brand, navigation and footer.
-These features follow traditional web conventions where the logo is top left, and can be used to navigate to the home page, the navigation to it's left for navigating across the site.
+These features follow traditional web conventions where the logo is top left, and can be used to navigate to the home page, the navigation found on the right for navigating across the site.

 Where previous projects have seen a static explanation for how to utilise the site, I decided to have several images on a scrolling carousel.
 This moves automatically or at the user's prompting to allow information to be presented at the user's speed.

 The main content is directly below, where the user can see the newest movies (AKA 'Gems') added to the site.
 The cards present basic identifying information for a casual glance, with a link to see more information.
 Should they click this, they can see additional details such as the name of the user who added the movie, along with their review if they chose to leave their opinion.
-Links to the imdb page for even more information, along with the option to go back are found at the base of this information card.
+Links to the IMDB page for even more information, along with the option to go back are found at the base of this information card.

 Back on the main cards, should the user agree with the movie as a good choice, they have the option to click and upvote.
 This pushes the movie up the rankings as popular, where the most popular choices can be seen in the next category down the page.

 On both of these categories, there is a 'see more' button, where they can view an additional row of movies should they wish to.

-Below this, movies of each of the sites named categories can be found,should the user be wanting to look at a particular genre.
+Below this, movies of each of the sites named categories can be found, should the user be wanting to look at a particular genre.

 If the 'Consumer' type user wishes to see if a particular movie exists on the site, or a 'Contributor' wishes to check the same before they add their recommendation - they are able to search by title on the 'Search' option in the navigation.

 Once logged in on the 'Login' page, or 'Register' for first-time users, additional options are made available.

-Contributors can then head to 'Add Movie', where they can type some or all of the movie name and get the top results from the IMDb API.
+Contributors can then head to 'Add Movie', where they can type some or all of the movie name and get the top results from the IMDB API.
 They simply select their intended listing, choose from a category list, add a review if they wish and submit to have the movie showing on the site.
 They can navigate to 'Manage Movies' to see their listings, along with editing and deleting if required.

 ## Design Decisions

 ### General Design
 As mentioned above, a darker theme was selected, with the movie cards and the text across the site standing out in white.
-The intention was to be eye-catching and engaging, which i believe has been achieved.
+The intention was to be eye-catching and engaging, which I believe has been achieved.

 I have stuck with the Lato text throughout as a professional-looking font and utilised bootstrap cards throughout the site to ensure that where content is generated, it looks consistent and is responsive on as many types of device as possible.

 Early on in the design stage, I wanted to try to make it as easy as possible for users to submit information.
-Linking up to the IMDB API seemed like a good way to do this, meaning that users are easily able to add their recommendations, whilst the site appears filled with content with no large gaps in information.
+Linking up to the IMDB API seemed like a good way to do this.
+This means that users are easily able to add their recommendations, whilst the site appears filled with content with no large gaps in information.
 I could imagine a site where people fill the required gaps with incomplete, or incorrect information and wanted to try and stay away from this, if possible.

 ### Data Specific Design
 It may be noticed that users do not get the option to edit the movie images on addition to the site, nor edit them in 'Manage Movies'.
 This was a conscious design decision for several reasons.
-Firstly, the ability to upload any image to the site leaves a pretty significant vulnerability to those who would wish to abuse the function.
+Firstly, the ability to upload any image to the site leaves a vulnerability to those who would wish to abuse the function.

-Secondly, IMDB provides a link to where they host the movie image, which leads to a nonsensical string address.
+Secondly, IMDB provides a link to where they host the movie image, which presents as a nonsensical string address.
 On a user first seeing this, they may wish to delete or change this, not knowing that it will stop the image from pulling through correctly.

 As such, this field was made hidden, along with the IMDB reference used to direct users to the specific movie page on the IMDB site.

+This is predominately covered later in 'Known Issues', but there exists several methods of showing data on demand on the site.
+HTML generated from JavaScript, repeating card HTML on the main presentation pages and finally aspects of filtering information in the MVC method.
+These differences exist due to a growing understanding by myself as work has gone on with the project.
+I hope they are seen as progression in knowledge however it is understandable if the earlier techniques are seen as either outdated, or not as well carried out.